-Future-proof your retail strategy with the biggest trends taking over the world of eCommerce.
+Future-proof your retail marketing strategy with the biggest trends taking over the world of eCommerce.

 Trends in the eCommerce industry have been steadily gathering steam, as brands explore the intersection of retail and technology to enhance the customer experience.
 And, in the midst of a global crisis, eCommerce has raced ahead once again—as Forbes reports, recent months have hugely accelerated its growth.
 You can now window shop from your browser, your social media live stream, and with voice technology and augmented reality.

-With new announcements like Facebook Shops, and some of the world’s biggest retailers leading the way for sustainable packaging and drone and robot food delivery, keeping ahead of the wave of eCommerce developments is becoming less of a trend to follow than a must-do to survive.
+With new announcements like Facebook Shops, and some of the world’s biggest retailers leading the way for sustainable packaging, dynamic pricing and drone and robot food delivery, keeping ahead of the wave of eCommerce developments is becoming less of a trend to follow than a must-do to survive.

 From understanding voice commerce to nailing the basics of conversion and personalization, here is our roundup of eCommerce trends for 2020.

-In May, Facebook announced its latest move into the world of eCommerce with Facebook Shops (you can see how it works in this video).
+In May, Facebook announced its latest move into the world of eCommerce with Facebook Shops (you can see how it works in this video) and Instagram Shops.
 Essentially, it’s a simplified version of an online store that runs through the Facebook and Instagram apps.

 The benefit is that the apps are already optimized for any platform and any device—you only need to customize (colors, layout, etc.) your dedicated “shop” section on your Facebook page or Instagram profile, and customers will be able to browse, save, share, and purchase.
 This massive move for small retailers facing the challenges of Covid-19 is now being rolled out in the US and should be available elsewhere in the coming months.